Skip to Main Content

 • each reference begins on a new line

-• is double-spaced between each line
+• is often double-spaced between each entry

 • is flushed to the left margin of the page